japila-books/apache-spark-internals/docs/executor/TaskRunner.md

 Rigth after the "monitored" block, run records the current time as the task's finish time (as `taskFinish`).

-If the xref:scheduler:Task.adoc#kill[task was killed] (while it was running), run reports a `TaskKilledException` (and the TaskRunner exits).
+If the scheduler:Task.md#kill[task was killed] (while it was running), run reports a `TaskKilledException` (and the TaskRunner exits).

-run xref:serializer:Serializer.adoc#newInstance[creates a `Serializer`] and xref:serializer:Serializer.adoc#serialize[serializes the task's result]. run measures the time to serialize the result.
+run serializer:Serializer.md#newInstance[creates a `Serializer`] and serializer:Serializer.md#serialize[serializes the task's result]. run measures the time to serialize the result.

-NOTE: run uses `SparkEnv` xref:core:SparkEnv.adoc#serializer[to access the current `Serializer`]. `SparkEnv` was specified when xref:executor:Executor.adoc#creating-instance[the owning `Executor` was created].
+NOTE: run uses `SparkEnv` core:SparkEnv.md#serializer[to access the current `Serializer`]. `SparkEnv` was specified when executor:Executor.md#creating-instance[the owning `Executor` was created].

 IMPORTANT: This is when `TaskExecutor` serializes the computed value of a task to be sent back to the driver.

-run records the xref:scheduler:Task.adoc#metrics[task metrics]:
+run records the scheduler:Task.md#metrics[task metrics]:

-* xref:executor:TaskMetrics.adoc#setExecutorDeserializeTime[executorDeserializeTime]
+* executor:TaskMetrics.md#setExecutorDeserializeTime[executorDeserializeTime]
-* xref:executor:TaskMetrics.adoc#setExecutorDeserializeCpuTime[executorDeserializeCpuTime]
+* executor:TaskMetrics.md#setExecutorDeserializeCpuTime[executorDeserializeCpuTime]
-* xref:executor:TaskMetrics.adoc#setExecutorRunTime[executorRunTime]
+* executor:TaskMetrics.md#setExecutorRunTime[executorRunTime]
-* xref:executor:TaskMetrics.adoc#setExecutorCpuTime[executorCpuTime]
+* executor:TaskMetrics.md#setExecutorCpuTime[executorCpuTime]
-* xref:executor:TaskMetrics.adoc#setJvmGCTime[jvmGCTime]
+* executor:TaskMetrics.md#setJvmGCTime[jvmGCTime]
-* xref:executor:TaskMetrics.adoc#setResultSerializationTime[resultSerializationTime]
+* executor:TaskMetrics.md#setResultSerializationTime[resultSerializationTime]

-run xref:scheduler:Task.adoc#collectAccumulatorUpdates[collects the latest values of internal and external accumulators used in the task].
+run scheduler:Task.md#collectAccumulatorUpdates[collects the latest values of internal and external accumulators used in the task].

-run creates a xref:spark-scheduler-TaskResult.adoc#DirectTaskResult[DirectTaskResult] (with the serialized result and the latest values of accumulators).
+run creates a spark-scheduler-TaskResult.md#DirectTaskResult[DirectTaskResult] (with the serialized result and the latest values of accumulators).

-run xref:serializer:Serializer.adoc#serialize[serializes the `DirectTaskResult`] and gets the byte buffer's limit.
+run serializer:Serializer.md#serialize[serializes the `DirectTaskResult`] and gets the byte buffer's limit.

 NOTE: A serialized `DirectTaskResult` is Java's https://docs.oracle.com/javase/8/docs/api/java/nio/ByteBuffer.html[java.nio.ByteBuffer].

-run selects the proper serialized version of the result before xref:executor:ExecutorBackend.adoc#statusUpdate[sending it to `ExecutorBackend`].
+run selects the proper serialized version of the result before executor:ExecutorBackend.md#statusUpdate[sending it to `ExecutorBackend`].

 run branches off based on the serialized `DirectTaskResult` byte buffer's limit.

-When xref:executor:Executor.adoc#maxResultSize[maxResultSize] is greater than `0` and the serialized `DirectTaskResult` buffer limit exceeds it, the following WARN message is displayed in the logs:
+When executor:Executor.md#maxResultSize[maxResultSize] is greater than `0` and the serialized `DirectTaskResult` buffer limit exceeds it, the following WARN message is displayed in the logs:

 ```
 Finished [taskName] (TID [taskId]).
 Result is larger than maxResultSize ([resultSize] > [maxResultSize]), dropping it.
 ```

-TIP: Read about xref:ROOT:configuration-properties.adoc#spark.driver.maxResultSize[spark.driver.maxResultSize].
+TIP: Read about ROOT:configuration-properties.md#spark.driver.maxResultSize[spark.driver.maxResultSize].

 ```
 $ ./bin/spark-shell -c spark.driver.maxResultSize=1m